 3.1.1. a rigid back, fixed, dimensions of which are given in Appendix 1 to this annex;

-3.1.2. rigid seating, dimensions of which are given in Appendix 1 to this Annex.
-The rear part of the seating is made from a rigid sheet metal,.
-The front part of the seating is also made of a 20 mm diameter tube;
+3.1.2. rigid seating, made from a rigide metal sheet, dimensions of which are given in Appendix 1 to this Annex.;

 3.1.3. for access to the ISOFIX anchorage system, openings shall be made at the rear of the test bench seat cushion, as prescribed in Appendix 1 to this Annex;